Gabrielle Medina

 Gabrielle Medina is a fictional character from the ABC soap opera One Life to Live.
 The role was played by actress Fiona Hutchison, who debuted in the role February 20, 1987.
+She played the role until 1991, and returned from 2001 to 2004.
 Hutchison briefly reprised the role for the series finale January 6 and 9, 2012.
+Gabrielle's storylines have included her romances with Max Holden, (James DePaiva/Nicholas Walker), Asa Buchanan (Philip Carey) and Asa's son Bo Buchanan (Robert S. Woods), a feud with Tina Lord (Andrea Evans), the introduction of her mother, being trapped in the lost city of Eterna and being murdered by the Music Box Killer.